 Public Assistance (state agencies, local government, utilities)

-- Total for road systems, water control, public buildings/equipment, public utility systems and parks & recreation: $36 million
+- Total for road systems, water control, public buildings/equipment, public utility systems, and parks and recreation: $36 million.

 Virginia Hurricane Chronology